-There are unlimited amounts of things to do with children in this area, from beaches to parks and museums, with lots of great camping grounds in all price ranges (the French version of a holiday home/camping/vacation park).
+There are unlimited amounts of things to do with children in this area, from the Atlantic coast beaches to Bordeaux parks and museums, with lots of great camping grounds in all price ranges (the French version of a holiday home/camping/vacation park).
 Most larger French towns will have a beautiful old carousel, good public parks and public pools.

 We do big weekend day trips and my bag usually has sunblock (even in winter), hats, snacks, wet wipes, and bottles of water.